 Name of Student (printed):

 Date of Birth: Driver License #:

 Names of Parents (printed):

 Address:

-License plate # and description o of vehicle(s) student will generally be driving:
+License plate # and description of vehicle(s) student will generally be driving:

-etween home and school:
+tween home and school:

 the Minor School License only to or practice.
-I will drive only on the License will be cause for revocate Britt Police, and Kanawha Police nor School License is a privilege.
-I agree to abide by all driving of drive directly to and from school to attend school or to attend above route.
-Failure to comply with the provisions of the lation of the Minor School License.
+I will drive only on th License will be cause for revocation Britt Police, and Kanawha Police or School License is a privilege.
+I agree to abide by all driving drive directly to and from school to attend school or to attend a above route.
+Failure to comply with the provisions of the Minon of the Minor School License.
 Signatures of agreement by the (if the route requires driving in the city of Kanawha) are required to the school for authorization.
-Copies of this agreement without. nd a school activity Minor School y the student, parent, quired before
+Copies of this agreement withoul. a school activity inor School he student, parent, ired before

-Signed:(Stud
+Signed:(Stude ent) Date:

-Signed:(Par Date:
+Signed:(Pare

-Signed:(Britt I Police) Date:
+Signed:(Britt Po Date:

-Signed:(Kanawh Date:
+Signed:(Kanawha Date: